boneskull/bugmonkey-markdown/README.md

 You might want to do this if you hate the CSS I picked, or want some other fancy CodeMirror feature.

 1. Execute `npm install`
-2. Execute `bower install`
-3. Make edits to any/all of the following:
+2. Make edits to any/all of the following:
   1.  `fogbugz-bugmonkey-markdown.js`
   2.  `fogbugz-showdown.js`
   3.  `fogbugz-bugmonkey-markdown.css`
   4.  `header.txt`
-4. Execute `grunt` to output `bugmonkey-markdown.txt` and `bugmonkey-markdown.min.txt` into the `dist/` directory.
+3. Execute `grunt` to output `bugmonkey-markdown.txt` and `bugmonkey-markdown.min.txt` into the `dist/` directory.
-5. Alternatively, execute `grunt watch` before you start fiddling with files and the `dist/*.txt` files will be created automatically.
+4. Alternatively, execute `grunt watch` before you start fiddling with files and the `dist/*.txt` files will be created automatically.
-6. Paste the contents of one of the files in the `dist/` directory back into FogBugz.
+5. Paste the contents of one of the files in the `dist/` directory back into FogBugz.
 Save, refresh, rinse, repeat.

 ### Dependencies